nodeca/js-yaml/README.md

   below for more information about the schemas.
 - `indent` (default 2) indentation width to use (in spaces).
 - `flowLevel` (default -1) specifies level of nesting on which the dumper must switch to the flow style (i.e. JSON-like) of collection nodes.
+Use a nagitive number to disable.
 - `styles` is a "tag" => "style" map.
 Each tag may have own set of styles.
-See below for full listing standard tag styles.
+See below for full listing of standard tag styles.

 ### safeDump (object [ , settings ])